 Jason Budd MCIP RPP (2822500 Ontario Inc.) has been retained by Eco Tree Care Inc. (11847384 Canada Inc.), owner of the subject property located on the south side of Highway #2 and north of Highway #401 and described as Part of Lot 22, Concession 1, geographic Township of Leeds as in LR231492 Lying South of LR36623, Except Part 1, 2 &4 of Registered Plan 28R9049, Township of Leeds and the Thousand Islands, United Counties of Leeds Grenville.
 This report provides an analysis of the applicable provincial, County and Municipal policies that apply to the subject lands.
 The analysis of the applicable policies in conjunction with a review of the supporting studies, available mapping, as well as a site visit culminated in a professional recommendation in support of the applications for Zoning By-Law Amendment and Site Plan Control.
-The owner is proposing to change the Rural (RU) Zone to a Special Exception (RU-) Zone to recognize the proposed tree care service use.
+The owner is proposing to change the Rural (RU) Zone to a Special Exception (RU-\\) Zone to recognize the proposed tree care service use.

 Pre-consultation regarding the introduction of the tree care service use on the subject lands began in 2021 via emails and conversations with municipal staff during the Covid-19 pandemic.
 Pre-consultation identified a need to submit applications for Zoning By-Law Amendment and Site Plan Control.
+The body of this report supports the introduction of the proposed new use through either Zoning By-Law Amendment.

 The subject property is approximately 22.6 hectares in area.
-The proposal seeks to amend the Zone category applied to the subject property from Rural (RU) Zone to Special Rural (RU-) Zone in the Leeds and the Thousand Islands Comprehensive Zoning By-Law No. 07-079.
+The proposal seeks to amend the Zone category applied to the subject property from Rural (RU) Zone to Special Rural (RU-\\) Zone in the Leeds and the Thousand Islands Comprehensive Zoning By-Law No. 07-079.
 The purpose of the Zoning By-Law Amendment is to facilitate the development of an arborist and tree removal business.
 In addition, the owner has applied for site plan control.
 The proposed development has been designed to be sympathetic to and respect the natural heritage resources that are present on the subject lands and surrounding area.